 Trust is the most important element in a relationship, for, without trust, there cannot be a healthy relationship.
 Trust is the most important factor when it comes to determining if a relationship is healthy or unhealthy.
 You must be able to trust and rely on your partner, and your partner must be able to trust and rely on you.

 Both of you should give each other the reason to trust each other.

+Dependability is the definition of a healthy relationship.
 Couples in a relationship want to rely and depend upon each other.
 If partners in a relationship can do what they say and say what they do, it creates an atmosphere of trust and reliability by knowing their words and actions mean something to the other partner.
 Couples that rely on each other can both breathe a sigh of relief to know their partner has their back.

-It is a clear indicator that you are in a healthy relationship if your partner supports your individual life outside the relationship.
+It is a clear indicator that you are in a healthy relationship if your partner supports your individual lives outside the relationship.
 It is vital in a healthy relationship that you and your partner support each other’s’ goals and ambitions in life.

 Relationships take constant work and require that you and your partner have a willingness and capability to work together, help each other achieve their goals, generate ideas together and most importantly grow in love together.
-Your partner should advice, work, support and help you reach the goals you want and the ambitions you are aiming in your life.
+Your partner should advise, work, support and help you reach the goals you want and the ambitions you are aiming in your life.

 In a healthy relationship, your partner accepts you for who you are.
 He or she accepts and supports your lifestyle, friend, and family and most importantly, he is in full support of your goals and ambitions

 5. You fight, forgive and forget each other wrongs